 You will have to register your passport with the harbor police before leaving, and upon arrival at the next island.

-To travel between the 3 islands is small open boats the way, but be aware accidents and drownings are not unheard of.
-Two boats went down and 24 died a few days before my arrival.
+To travel between the three islands is small open boats along the way, but be aware accidents and drownings are not unheard of.
+Two boats went down, and 24 died a few days before my arrival.

-Don´t expect much, there´s not much internet on the Comoros, your best bet is to once again head to Hotel Intsandra to use their wifi, free if buying drinks.
+Don´t expect much; there´s not much internet on Comoros, your best bet is to once again head to Hotel Intsandra to use their wifi, free if buying drinks.
 It´s a great Terrance there overlooking the stunning private beach.

 Or head to the “New Select” restaurant on the main square in Moroni.